-(a) Do different persons assume the role of Chairman of the Board of Directors and CEO?
-If no, describe the checks and balances laid down to ensure that the Board gets the benefit of independent views.
+(a) Do different persons assume the role of Chairma laid down to ensure that the Board gets the bene n of the Board of Directors and CEO?
+If no, describe the checks and balances effit of independent views.
+Yes No